Richard Clarke, President

 Evangeline has had a variety of administrative and project management assignments and a stint as a small business owner here in the Comox Valley.
 She has volunteered with various charitable efforts both in BC and in Costa Rica.
 Most recently Evangeline was the campaign coordinator for the ” Bring Isaac Home Campaign”, and is serving as a project coordinator for the Comox Valley’s Cascade Crusaders.

-Kristi Meier, Treasurer
+Kristi Meier, Director

 Field of Expertise: Accounting & Tax